UAlbertaALTLab/dictionary-database/docs/MD.md

 ## RapidWordsClasses

 A semicolon-delimited list of rapid word classes that apply to this entry.
 Each class corresponds to a index in the [RapidWordsIndices](#RapidWordsIndices) field.
+The Rapid Words classes are given at the second-highest and deepest possible level of the Rapid Words hierarchy (to the extent possible).
+Entries may have been judged to fall under more than one Rapid Words class (at the second-highest and deepest level in the Rapid Words hierarchy).

 ## RapidWordsIndices

 A semicolon-delimited list of indices for the rapid word classes that apply to this entry.
 Each index corresponds to a rapid words class in the [RapidWordsClasses](#RapidWordsClasses) field.
+The indices are given at the second highest and deepest possible levels in the Rapid Words hierarchy, and an entry can belong under multiple distinct classes.

 ## English_POS

 The English definition, with each word tagged for part of speech.
+The parsing was undertaken with the publicly available Stanford parser.
+That provides a lemma for word-forms, which is provided for verbs (and nouns, I think [AA]).

 * The tag is appended to the end of each word in the format `_{TAG}`, **ex:** `The_DET`, indicating that the word _The_ is a determiner.
 * Items with no tag have the appended underscore but no tag.